oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 ## Workflows

-A deployed service is an instance of a service template

->  author="Michael Rehder"
-> date="2020-12-15T08:46:00Z"
->
-> This isn’t correct as this document says
-> that a “Service Template” is merely a TOSCA document and so could just
-> have type definitions within it.
+A deployed service is an instance of a service template<span class="comment-start" id="101" author="Michael Rehder" date="2020-12-15T08:46:00Z">This isn’t correct as this document says that a “Service Template” is merely a TOSCA document and so could just have type definitions within it.</span><span class="comment-end" id="101"></span>.

-<span class="comment-end"
-id="101"></span>.
 More precisely, the instance is created by instantiating the Service Template of its TOSCA file by running workflows that are most often automatically created by the orchestrator